chaen/DIRAC/README.rst

 DIRAC has been started by the `LHCb collaboration <https://lhcb.web.cern.ch/lhcb/>`_ who still maintains it.
 It is now used by several communities (AKA VO=Virtual Organizations) for their distributed computing workflows.

-DIRAC is written in python 2.7.13 and transitioning to python 3.

 Important links
 ===============